Christian Boldness in an Age of Tolerance

 Furthermore, there is always a risk that by focusing on moral issues you may offend the very people you are trying to reach with the gospel.
 And you may end up with an unnecessarily negative reputation in the community.
 It’s certainly not worth it to win a referendum drive only to lose the battle for souls.

 That much we all agree on.
 But how much should Christians speak out on moral issues?
 Would Sodom have been a better place if Lot had spoken out instead of apparently going along with the moral debauchery?

 I do believe there are times when faithfulness demands that Christians as individuals and churches as institutions must speak out for good and against evil.
-Was Martin Niemoller wrong to speak out against Hitler in the 1930s?
-Was Dr. Martin Luther King, Jr. wrong to protest segregation in the 1960s?
-Are prolifers wrong to speak out against abortion in the 1990s?
+Was Martin Niemoller wrong to speak out against Hitler?
+Was Dr. Martin Luther King, Jr. wrong to protest segregation?
+Are prolifers wrong to speak out against abortion?

 In these days of moral decline, are we not obligated to speak the truth?
 If we don’t, who will?
 As the salt of the earth, our words may sting at first but then they will bring healing.

 I do think it’s important that we speak to issues, not personalities or politics.
 It’s not our job as evangelicals to put the next president in the White House.
 Our God will raise up the right man at the right moment.
 Or at least, he will give us the leader we deserve, if not always the leader we want.